mongodb-university/realm-tutorial/README.md

 The Task Tracker is a collaborative project management tool.

+## App Description

+The mobile apps (Swift/iOS, Kotlin/Android, and React Native) implement the Task Tracker using MongoDB Realm Sync.

+The web app implements the Task Tracker using the GraphQL integration.

 ## Get Started

 First, create a Realm app in the Realm UI and link a cluster.